Sexual assault in the United States military: Related legislation

-On June 26, 2013, US Representative Dina Titus introduced into the United States House of Representatives the bill To amend title 38, United States Code, to provide veterans with counseling and treatment for sexual trauma that occurred during inactive duty training (H.R.
+On June 26, 2013, U.S. Representative Dina Titus introduced into the United States House of Representatives the bill To amend title 38, United States Code, to provide veterans with counseling and treatment for sexual trauma that occurred during inactive duty training (H.R.
 2527; 113th Congress).
 The bill would extend a VA program of counseling and care and services for veterans for military sexual trauma (MST) that occurred during active duty or active duty training to include veterans who experienced such trauma during inactive duty training.
 The bill would alter current law, which allows access to such counseling only to active duty members of the military, so that members of the Reserves and National Guard would be eligible.
 The Wounded Warrior Project strongly supported the bill, but pointed out a number of additional related challenges and problems that needed to be solved to improve the treatment of MST-related conditions in veterans.
 The WWP did a study of its alumni and found that "almost half of the respondents indicated accessing care through VA for MST related conditions was 'Very difficult'.
 And of those who did not seek VA care, 41% did not know they were eligible for such care."
 The WWP also testified that in addition to expanding access to MST care, the VA needed to improve care itself, because veterans report "inadequate screening, providers who were either insensitive or lacked needed expertise, and facilities ill-equipped to appropriately care for MST survivors."

 On September 16, 2020, the I Am Vanessa Guillen Act (H.R.
 8270, 116th Congress) was introduced to the United States House of Representatives by Representative Jackie Speier.
 This bill was named after Army Specialist Vanessa Guillen, who went missing in April 2020 after disclosing to her family that she was experiencing sexual harassment from a superior officer; her remains were found on June 30, 2020.
 The bill aims to create a safer system for service members to report sexual harassment anonymously and to shift the prosecution of sexual offenses to an office outside the military chain of command.
 It also would add sexual harassment as an official crime in the Uniform Code of Military Justice, where only rape and sexual assault are listed.
 This bill is awaiting a vote in the House Armed Services Committee and so far has 180 bipartisan cosponsors.

 Legislation is underway in 2021, to separate the commander of an afflicted unit from the military prosecutor's role in cases alleging sexual assault.

+Coast Guard

+In 2020 the Coast Guard produced a report summarizing the results of Operation Fouled Anchor, a five-year investigation of sexual assault and harassment at the Coast Guard Academy, which focused on incidents prior to 2006.
+The report was not released outside the Coast Guard, and the U.S. Congress only learned of the report in 2023.
+In 2024, U.S. Senate subcommittee hearings were held on the matter, and some Senators alleged that Coast Guard leadership engaged in a cover up.